michael-sumner/go-make-things/archetypes/events.md

 ---
-title: Welcome, Thunder Nerds listeners!
+title: Welcome, {{ replace .TranslationBaseName "-" " " | humanize }} listeners!
-date: 2018-01-11T09:40:48-05:00
+date: {{ .Date }}
 draft: false
-aliases: ["/thundernerds/"]
+aliases: [""]
 ---

-Thanks for listening to me chat with Frederick, Brian, and Vincent about JavaScript, the modern web, switching careers, ADHD, and more!
+Thanks for listening to me chat with the team about JavaScript, the modern web, switching careers, ADHD, and more!

 I've put together a _ton_ of resources to help you dig deeper into building simpler, more resilient web experiences.